-Beach resorts tend to be over-developed and under-cultured, but the sand is soft and golden, the waters warm during summer months, sunshine and watersports plentiful and costs low, particularly for all-inclusive packages.
+Beach resorts tend to be over-developed and under-cultured, but the sand is wide and warm even if the colour is a bit sombre, the waters warm during summer months, sunshine and watersports plentiful and costs low, particularly for all-inclusive packages.

 For lengths of pristine, unspoilt sand from June to August sun-seekers will have to look long and hard, possibly finding it on Spain's spectacular Atlantic coast up north, the Costa de la Luz in the far south west, or on the islands, the Balearics or Canaries.

 Beach Seasons: From May to late September are the most popular months for beach-lovers of course, but the sea is still comfortable for swimming in October.
 Naturally beaches along the southern Spanish coast and Balearic islands have a longer season, even if the Mediterranean does get chilly and sunshine is less guaranteed, so it is not bad idea to go in the off-season for space, tranquility and even lower prices.

 Spain's Canary islands offer the best beaches in wintertime, November - March.

 Jellyfish: in recent years there's been occasional jelly activity during late summer, with swimmers stung off Denia on the Costa Blanca by purple Pelagia noctiluca as well as a less potent version of Australia's infamous Box Jellyfish species, Carybdea Marsupialis, while Atlantic north coast beaches are being visited by the Portuguese Man O'War.
 None of these are normally deadly though all unpleasant.
 Jellyfish stings information.